 This Japanese Automotive OEM, the largest worldwide, has chosen for TKS to install a total of five (5) oxidizers at its Georgetown manufacturing facilities since 2014.
-While the first oxidizers installed were simple direct-fired oxidizers, the customer has since progressed to thermally recuperative oxidizers with not one, but two heat exchangers (HEXs).
+While the first oxidizer installed was a simple direct-fired oxidizer, the customer has since progressed to a thermally recuperative oxidizer with not one, but two heat exchangers (HEXs).
 They have drastically reduced their emissions and carbon footprint, with goals for the entire campus to be carbon neutral by 2025.

 This dual-RTO approach comes with slightly increased upfront capital investment, but avoids the tar issues that Kia is experiencing with their single RTO implementation.
 As today’s most widely accepted air pollution control technology across nearly every industry, Nissan's Regenerative Oxidizer, commonly referred to as an RTO, is robust, versatile, and extremely thermally efficient – with heat recovery efficiency reaching up to 97%.
 This is achieved through the storage of waste heat via structured ceramic blocks.